anh-ld/notes-0420/agile.md

 Agile methodology
   - why:
     + in the 90s of the 20th century, there was a software development crisis
-    + the old methodologies had many disavantages, and led to high failure percentage
+    + the old methodologies had many disadvantages, and led to high failure percentage
     + needs a new methodology
   - what:
-    + software development mindset / manifesto based on 'iterative' and 'incremental' method
+    + software development mindset/manifesto based on 'iterative' and 'incremental' method
     + deliver product asap
   - when:
     + unclear outcome
-    + has much changes during the process
+    + has many changes during the process
     + require customer's involvement

 Scrum process